-System Restore is a handy Windows feature that allows users to revert their system’s state, including the Windows Registry, system files, system settings, and installed applications, to a point in time when issues and problems were non-existent.
-Think of it as an “undo” feature of Microsoft.
-It was first introduced in Windows ME, and it has since been included in almost all Windows desktop versions.
+System Restore is a Windows feature that enables users to roll back their system to a previous state when issues and problems did not exist.
+It was introduced in Windows ME and has been included in almost all Windows desktop versions since then.

 How Does System Restore Work?

 When System Restore is used, only Windows files are affected.
 This is because these files are often to blame for issues that trigger various error messages.

 For instance, if odd things start to happen to your computer after installing a device driver, you may realize that restoring it to a state prior to the driver install resolves the problem.

 There are several ways to perform a system restore.
 Once initiated, a step-by-step wizard will guide you in the process to make it easier for you to choose a previous restore point.

 Pro Tip: Run a dedicated PC optimization tool to get rid of incorrect settings, junk files, harmful apps, and security threats that can cause system issues or slow performance.

 For a detailed guide on how to use the feature, refer to the steps below: